-With spring semester comes new and exciting developments in the College of Business.
+With Fall semester comes new and exciting developments in the College of Business.
 On the pages of this website, you’ll learn about these events and more:

 • U.S. News & World Report 2013 Rankings for Online Graduate Business Programs: We’re pleased to share news of the rankings we received for our online MSM and MSIS programs.

 • Severson Entrepreneurship Academy: With Chuck Barney as Director of the SEA, we’re focusing on helping students learn about entrepreneurship, including a hands-on learning lab in an exciting new coffee-shop retail space, Beaver Brew Café, and increasing emphasis on outreach to entrepreneurs in the community.